Why apply for a scholarship in Canada?

 How to apply

-If you aren’t sure whether you meet all the criteria for a scholarship, contact the organisation that manages the scholarship to discuss your circumstances.
+If you're not sure if you meet all of the requirements for a scholarship, contact the scholarship's administrator to discuss your situation.

-Gathering together all the documentation required to apply for a scholarship can be time-consuming.
-Start planning well ahead of the advertised due date, particularly if you require other people to supply you with references or documentation.
+It can take a long time to gather all of the papers needed to apply for a scholarship.
+Start planning long ahead of the deadline, especially if you need others to provide you with references or documentation.

 Around 5000 scholarships are provided in Canada for overseas students every year.
 There are more than 500 programs in Canada from which you can choose.
 In comparison with other countries the population of Canada is quite low, due to which overseas students get an opportunity to claim the sponsorships and allows the overseas applicants to work and study in Canada.